colbyj/bride-of-frankensystem/docs/building/your_own_pages.rst

 Custom pages
 ------------

 A custom page renders your template as the complete HTML document.
 BOFS adds no header, breadcrumbs, or stylesheet.
-Use this when the task needs full control over the page — for example, a jsPsych, lab.js, p5.js, or Unity experiment that must occupy the entire viewport or supply its own ``<head>``.
+Use this when the task needs full control over the page — for example, a jsPsych, lab.js, PsychoJS, p5.js, or Unity experiment that must occupy the entire viewport or supply its own ``<head>``.

 Place the file in ``templates/custom/`` and reference it in ``PAGE_LIST`` as ``custom/<filename>``.